Irongade/nestjs-backend-api/README.md

 ## Generate and Populate the Env file.

 This step is crucial, as the app won't run properly without it.
+Please provide your MySQL details.

 For Mac